Bahadur Shah I: Udaipur

-The state of Udaipur (in Rajputana, present day Indian state of Rajasthan) had submitted to the Mughal rule during the reign of Maharana Amar Singh I who was a contemporary of Mughal Emperor Jahangir.
-However the Sisodias declared independence after the death of Aurangzeb in 1707.
-Shah also had intention of recapturing Udaipur.
+The Kingdom of Mewar, under Maharana Amar Singh I, had submitted to Mughal rule in 1615, during Jahangir's reign.
+However, the Sisodias declared their independence after Aurangzeb's death in 1707.

-In Jodhpur, Bahadur Shah got the news that the Maharana Amar Singh II had fled from Udaipur to hide in the hills.
+While in Jodhpur, Bahadur Shah got the news that the Maharana Amar Singh II had fled Udaipur to hide in the hills.
 His messengers gave him the message that Amar Singh got "afraid" by the happenings in Amber and Jodhpur and thought that his kingdom would also be annexed by the Mughals once again.
 According to the Bahadur Shah Nama chronicle, because of this incident the emperor called Amar Singh an "unbeliever".
-Bahadur Shah waged war against the king until his brother Muhammad Kam Bakhsh's insurgency diverted him southward.
+Bahadur Shah waged war against the king until Muhammad Kam Bakhsh's insurgency diverted him southward.

 Rajput Rebellion

-While the emperor was on his way to Deccan to punish Muhammad Kam Bakhsh the three Rajput Raja's of Amber, Udaipur and Jodhpur made a joint resistance to the Mughals.
-The Rajputs first expelled the commandants of Jodhpur and Hindaun-Bayana and recovered Amber by a night attack.
+While the emperor was on his way to Deccan to punish Muhammad Kam Bakhsh, the three Rajput Raja's of Amber, Udaipur and Jodhpur made a joint resistance to the Mughals.
+The Rajputs first expelled the Mughal commandants of Jodhpur and Hindaun-Bayana and recovered Amber by a night attack.
 They next killed Sayyid Hussain Khan Barha, the commandant of Mewat and many other officers (September, 1708).
-The emperor, then in the Deccan had to patch up a truce by restoring Ajit Singh and Jai Singh to the Mughal Service.
+The emperor, then in the Deccan had to patch up a truce by restoring Ajit Singh and Jai Singh to the Mughal service.